 SYNCHRONOUS VS. ASYNCHRONOUS INSTRUCTIONAL MODELS

 Online courses may be delivered either synchronously or asynchronously.
 A synchronous instructional model is one in which students are expected to sign in for regular, live online meetings with their professor and classmates 1-2x per week.
 An asynchronous instructional model is one in which course lectures, instructional materials and assignments are posted online, and students complete the various modules at their own pace.
 However, keep in mind that while courses using an asynchronous model may not hold required live meetings, students are still expected to adhere to all relevant individual deadlines.
-For example, rather than having 2 class meetings per week (i.e. Tu Th from 3 – 5 PM), students in an asynchronous model might instead have 2 distinct “learning modules” to complete per week before Sunday at 11:59 PM, in addition to their regularly assigned take-home assignments.
+For example, rather than having 2 class meetings per week, students in an asynchronous model might instead have 2 distinct “learning modules” to complete per week before Sunday at 11:59 PM, in addition to their regularly assigned take-home assignments.

 ACADEMIC SUPPORT SERVICES

-The Rome-based Academic Support Center (ASC) will continue to provide services to all Temple Rome students, regardless of where in the world you intend to finish the semester.
-To learn more about how services will be affected by the transition to online learning, or to make your virtual appointment, please visit the ASC‘s web page by clicking the link below:
+The Rome-based Academic Support Center (ASC) continues to provide services to all Temple Rome students.
+To learn more about how our services have adapted to online learning, or to make your virtual appointment, please visit the ASC‘s web page by clicking the link below:

-In addition to virtual appointments with the Rome-based ASC and Italian Help Desk, all Temple Rome students are also eligible to access Temple University‘s Student Success Center and Career Center services.
+In addition to virtual appointments with the Rome-based ASC , all Temple Rome students are also eligible to access Temple University‘s Student Success Center and Career Center services.
 The Student Success Center offers services such as:

 Meanwhile, the Career Center offers the following services: